Navigating Market Uncertainty: Intrinsic Value of Costco Wholesa

 Discounted Free Cash Flow Model

 GuruFocus also provides the calculation using the traditional approach of free cash flow.
-Using trailing twelve month(ttm) Free Cash Flow per Share as a parameter, the DCF intrinsic value based on free cash flow is $567.12.
-This valuation indicates that the Costco Wholesale Corp is fair valued, accompanied by a margin of safety of -20.49%.
+Using trailing twelve month(ttm) Free Cash Flow per Share as a parameter, the DCF intrinsic value based on free cash flow is $516.40.
+This valuation indicates that the Costco Wholesale Corp is modestly overvalued, accompanied by a margin of safety of -34.6%.
 You can always switch to using Free Cash Flow per Share to calculate the real DCF model on our DCF calculator page.

 The Bottom Line